Stan Reents, PharmD

 Don’t buy a running shoe based only on style.
 A running shoe, even if you are using it only for walking, needs to fit properly and give you proper support.
 But, considering that there are hundreds of styles of running shoes, how do you choose the running shoe that is right for you?

-My personal opinion regarding running shoes is to buy quality.
+My personal opinion regarding running shoes is to focus on quality and not worry about how much the shoes cost.
 Your feet and legs take a tremendous beating during distance running, so, this is not the gear to save money on.
 Some have estimated that your foot absorbs forces equivalent to 2.5-3.0 times your body weight each time it strikes the ground while running.
-And, it has been calculated that the average runner takes 43,200 steps during a marathon.
 If a better quality shoe costs $20-30 more, then, I say, go for it.
 Chances are, you won't regret it.

 SHOES FOR OVER-PRONATORS (FLAT FEET)